 What size stand mixer should you choose?

-When you want to have a stand mixer, price is a secondary factor.
-You can add a few more bucks to get a better machine that comes with guaranteed user satisfaction.
+Price is a secondary factor when you want a stand mixer.
+You can add a few more bucks to get a better machine with guaranteed user satisfaction.

 Yet size is a primary factor you should consider.